 - Social media is used by 85% of the world’s 5.27 billion mobile phone users.

-- China, with 1,021.96 million users, is the country with the most social media users as of 2023.
-India ranks second with 755.47 million, and the United States makes it to the third spot with 302.25 million users.
+- China, with 1.02 billion users, is the country with the most social media users.
+India and the United States make it to the top three with 755.47 million and 302.25 million users, respectively.

-- An average person uses social media for two hours and thirty-five minutes every day around the globe.
+- An average person uses social media for two hours and thirty-five minutes every day.

 - Millennials and Gen Z are the most frequent users of social media platforms.

 - The fastest-growing social network is TikTok, which has had a startling 105% user increase in the US during the last two years.

 How Many People Use Social Media?